The Leadership Styles of Every Myers-Briggs® Personality Type

 ISFP – The Sensitive Leader

 ISFPs are unassuming, gentle, and compassionate leaders.
 They are good listeners, adaptable in their vision, and empathetic in their approach.
-They usually lead quietly, and will only seek out leadership positions in companies or organizations they truly believe in.
-They work best if they are leading a cause that will help people, especially those that are persecuted or marginalized.
+When you need a quiet, thoughtful leader, the ISFP is the person for the job.
+What matters to them is values more than material gain in most situations.
+They will only seek out leadership positions in companies or organizations they truly believe in.
+As Feeling types, they are at their best when they are leading a cause that will help people, especially those that are persecuted or marginalized.
 They believe in standing up for the underdog, so this is often where you’ll see them lead most determinedly.
 When ISFPs make decisions, they will first consider how that decision aligns with their conscience and values, then they will think about how that decision will impact the people involved.

 Possible Struggles: